Tandem training flights - PG or PPG

 A foot-launched tandem training flight is one way for someone to get an introduction to paragliding, either free or powered.
 It is not as safe nor the same, however, as a solo flight in controlled conditions which we recommend as the best way for someone to get to know paragliding.

-A tandem training flight is a great way for someone to learn some of the basics of flying a paraglider.
-An experienced pilot will be in control of the flight at all times.
-If desired the trainee (you), can take the controls at some point and fly the paraglider, if desired.
+An experienced instructor will be in control of the flight at all times.
+If desired the trainee (you), can take the controls at some point and fly the paraglider.

 In order to get ready, please study the following to learn about the basic things that happen in a tandem flight.
 The most important difference between powered and non-powered tandems is that PPG tandems usually require a much longer run to get airborne.
 A minor difference is that we do powered (PPG) tandems very early in the morning, usually at dawn.
 Free flight (PG) tandems are best done in the late afternoon, when conditions are milder but there is still some active air.

 Here are the steps we go through in order to fly tandem.
 "PIC" refers to the "pilot in command", he is the one controlling the flight.
 "STU" refers to the passenger, the student being trained.
 Download this page, print it out, and bring it to your tandem lesson.

 1. Meeting place, gear, and required study materials

 We will agree to the time and place where the tandem will take place.
 Free-flight tandem passengers MUST wear protective eyewear if we tow.
 If it is a mountain launch, eyewear protection is not required but still advised.
 In rugged environments, knee pads, elbow pads and gloves are strongly recommended.
 Please check with us if you have any any questions.